Buying Guides

 A quick guide to the right size seat

 We display the below chart in all our stores to help guide you to the right seat for your child.
-We have also included further information on benefits and features of the type of seat available to you within those groups.
+We have also included further information on benefits and features of the type of seat available to you within each band.

 Approx. age of child